10 Ways to Conserve Water for a Sustainable Living

 6. Use a water softener to tackle hard water problems

 Are you finding it hard to lather or wash off soap?
 Salt stains dotting your glassware and countertops even after you've cleaned them?
 These are signs of hard water.
 Meaning, you're probably using more water to clean everything.

-To be sure, call your local Culligan Man and get your water tested.
-Culligan water softeners are designed for your home’s unique needs.
+To be sure, call your local Culligan Water expert and get your water tested.
+Culligan water softeners are designed for your home's unique needs.
 So you can not only cut your bath time short, your skin and hair will be noticeably softer.
-Your laundry and dishes will feel fresher and your household appliances won’t need as much maintenance as before.
+Your laundry and dishes will feel fresher and your household appliances won't need as much maintenance as before.

 7. Fix plumbing leaks

 If you've done everything, but your water bills are still high, leaky plumbing could be the problem.
 Keep a close eye on your utility bills.
 And get your plumbing checked and fixed to reduce water wastage.

 8. Go easy on your sprinklers and gardening hose